nikantic/chat-app/README.md

 ## Important

 Config file with secrets is part of `.gitignore`.
-To run app locally you will need to create your own `config.ts` file inside `./src/data` folder with the following - *fetch URL, token and username* (which will be set again on login)
+To run app locally you will need to create your own `config.ts` file inside `./src/data` folder with the following - *endpoint URL, token and username* (which will be set again on login)

 ```ts
 import { IConfig } from "../types/types";